segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

     $ npm install --save-dev typewriter
     ```

 4. Run `npx typewriter init` to use the Typewriter quickstart wizard that generates a [`typewriter.yml`](#configuration-reference) configuration, along with your first Typewriter client.
-When you run the command, it creates a `typewriter.yml` file in your repo.
+When you run the command, it creates a `typewriter.yml` file in your project.
 For more information on the format of this file, see the [Typewriter Configuration Reference](#configuration-reference).

     The command also adds a new Typewriter client in `./analytics` (or whichever path you configured).
 You can import this client into your project, like so: